0

 So…

-Women are not like men - a blue pill isn’t the answer.
-If it were easy, there would be a pill that worked by now - but there isn’t.
+Women are not like men — a blue pill isn't the answer.
+If it were easy, there would be a pill that worked by now — but there isn't.
 During perimenopause and after the menopausal transition, the chemical messengers are very different.
-If you have been struggling with low to no libido, hopefully you now have a deeper understanding of why desire has altered so much.
+If you have been noticing changes in your desire, hopefully you now have a deeper understanding of why things may have shifted.